tldr-pages/tldr/CONTRIBUTING.md

 The basic format of a `tldr` page is a set of concrete usage examples.

-Here are a few guidelines to get started:
+Here are a few guidelines to get started:-

 1. Try to keep pages at around 5 examples.
 Pages can be longer or shorter when appropriate but don't exceed the maximum of eight examples.
    Remember, it's OK if the page doesn't cover everything; that's what `man` is for.